Randolph Perkins

-Randolph Perkins (November 30, 1871 – May 25, 1936) was an American Republican Party politician who represented New Jersey's 6th congressional district in the United States House of Representatives from 1921 to 1936.
+Randolph Perkins (November 30, 1871 – May 25, 1936) was an American lawyer and Republican Party politician who represented New Jersey in the United States House of Representatives from 1921 to 1936.

-Early life and career
+Early life

 Born in Dunellen, New Jersey, Perkins moved to Jersey City, New Jersey, with his parents in 1879, where he attended Jersey City High School (since renamed William L. Dickinson High School).
 He attended Cooper Union in New York City.

+Early career

 After studying law, he was admitted to the bar in 1893 and commenced practice in Jersey City, New Jersey.

 He moved to Westfield, New Jersey, in 1902, and served as Mayor from 1903 to 1905.
 He moved to Woodcliff Lake, New Jersey, in 1909, and continued the practice of law.
 He served as member of the New Jersey General Assembly from 1905 to 1911, serving as speaker in 1907.

-He served as chairman of the Bergen County Republican committee 1911–1916.
+He served as chairman of the Bergen County Republican committee from 1911 to 1916.

 Congress

 Perkins was elected as a Republican to the Sixty-seventh and to the seven succeeding Congresses and served from March 4, 1921, until his death.
 He served as chairman of the Committee on Coinage, Weights, and Measures (Sixty-ninth through Seventy-first Congresses).
 He was renominated for election to the Seventy-fifth Congress at the time of his death.

+Impeachment manager

 He was one of the managers appointed by the House of Representatives in 1933 to prosecute the case in the impeachment trial of Harold Louderback, judge of the United States District Court for the Northern District of California, and again in 1936 to conduct the impeachment proceedings against Halsted L. Ritter, judge of the United States District Court for the Southern District of Florida.

 Death

 He died in Washington, D.C., on May 25, 1936, after suffering a kidney infection.
 He was interred in Fairview Cemetery, West New Brighton, Staten Island, New York.